Shakib Al Hasan: West Indies

 In July–August 2009, Bangladesh toured the West Indies.
 When Mortaza injured his knee in the first Test, he was unable to take to the field on the final day and Shakib took over as captain.
 He and Mahmudullah led Bangladesh's bowling attack, sharing 13 wickets in the match and securing a historic win for Bangladesh.

 It was Bangladesh's first against the West Indies, their first overseas Test victory, and only their second Test win.
-The West Indies side was very inexperienced due to the fallout of a dispute between the West Indies Cricket Board and the West Indies Players' Association over pay.
+The West Indies team was very inexperienced due to the fallout of a dispute between the West Indies Cricket Board and the West Indies Players' Association over pay.
 The first XI had made themselves unavailable for selection and a new squad had to be chosen.
-Seven West Indies players made their Test debut in the match and the side was captained by Floyd Reifer who had played the last of his four Tests ten years earlier.
+Seven West Indies players made their Test debut in the match and the team was captained by Floyd Reifer who had played the last of his four Tests ten years earlier.
 Shakib was fined 10% of his match fee for excessive appealing; bowler Shahadat Hossain was also fined and batsman Imrul Kayes was reprimanded for the same reason.

 In Mortaza's absence through injury, Shakib led Bangladesh for the remainder of the tour.
 Aged 22 years and 115 days at the start of the second Test, Shakib became Bangladesh's youngest captain and fifth youngest in the history of Test cricket.
 Under Shakib's leadership Bangladesh went on to win the second Test, and in the process secured their first overseas series win.
 Individually Shakib performed well, earning both the player-of-the-match and player-of-the-series awards, scoring 16 and 96 not out with the bat and taking 3/59 and 5/70 with the ball.
 He scored 159 runs in the series at an average of 53.00 and was Bangladesh's second highest run-scorer for the series; his haul of 13 wickets at an average of 18.76 from both matches meant Shakib was the equal highest wicket-taker for the series along with West Indies fast bowler Kemar Roach.
 After winning the Test series 2–0, Bangladesh proceeded to whitewash the ODI series, winning 3–0.
-The West Indies' dispute remained unsolved for the whole of Bangladesh's tour and the West Indies continued to field an inexperienced side.
+The West Indies' dispute remained unsolved for the whole of Bangladesh's tour and the West Indies continued to field an inexperienced team.
 Shakib collected two half centuries in the ODI series, averaging 45.00, and was the third highest run-scorer in the series; he also took 2 wickets at an average of 48.00.
 For his performance in the ODIs, Shakib was named the man of the series.
 Brian Lara on his Facebook page quoted him becoming 'the man for all seasons' for Bangladesh after the conclusion of 1st ODI during the tour.